hanlee-311/team-profile-generator/README.md

 WHEN I click on the GitHub username
 THEN that GitHub profile opens in a new tab
 WHEN I start the application
-THEN I am prompted to enter the team manager’s name, employee ID, email address, and office number WHEN I enter the team manager’s name, employee ID, email address, and office number THEN I am presented with a menu with the option to add an engineer or an intern or to finish building my team WHEN I select the engineer option
+✅THEN I am prompted to enter the team manager’s name, employee ID, email address, and office number WHEN I enter the team manager’s name, employee ID, email address, and office number ✅THEN I am presented with a menu with the option to add an engineer or an intern or to finish building my team WHEN I select the engineer option
-THEN I am prompted to enter the engineer’s name, ID, email, and GitHub username, and I am taken back to the menu WHEN I select the intern option
+✅THEN I am prompted to enter the engineer’s name, ID, email, and GitHub username, and I am taken back to the menu WHEN I select the intern option
-THEN I am prompted to enter the intern’s name, ID, email, and school, and I am taken back to the menu WHEN I decide to finish building my team
+✅THEN I am prompted to enter the intern’s name, ID, email, and school, and I am taken back to the menu WHEN I decide to finish building my team
-THEN I exit the application, and the HTML is generated
+✅THEN I exit the application, and the HTML is generated
 ```

 ## Mock-Up